The search has begun for the Grand Prize Winner of the eighth Melbourne International Chamber Music Competition (MICMC).

 MICMC ensembles ensure a vibrant future for the artform, redefining the intimate relationships between players, audiences, and composers for the 21st century.

 Wilma Smith has been appointed Artistic Director of the Competition.
-Former Concertmaster of the Melbourne Symphony Orchestra for twelve years and the New Zealand Symphony Orchestra for nine years, Wilma Smith now focuses on chamber music and teaching while still enjoying guest-leading opportunities with the Australian and New Zealand orchestras.
+Wilma was founding First Violinist of the Lydian String Quartet (prizewinners at Evian, Banff and Portsmouth International String Quartet Competitions and winners of the Naumburg Award) and the New Zealand String Quartet.
+Concertmaster of the Melbourne Symphony Orchestra for twelve years and the New Zealand Symphony Orchestra for nine years, Wilma Smith now focuses on chamber music and teaching.
 She is also a member of the Australian World Orchestra, working with distinguished conductors such as Sir Simon Rattle and Zubin Mehta.

 Presenting an event of the size and scale of MICMC is only possible with the support of partners.
 Musica Viva will produce the event with strategic support from the Australian National Academy of Music and the Melbourne Recital Centre.